symfony/symfony-docs/_build/maintainer_guide.rst

 .. tip::

-    When the support of a Symfony branch ends, it's recommended to delete your local branch to avoid merging in it unawarely:
+    When the support of a Symfony branch ends, it is recommended to delete your local branch to avoid merging in it unawarely:

     .. code-block:: terminal